crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

 # Habits
 - Work on framework every morning from 6am to 8am EST.
-- Work on framework on live stream on Monday, Wednesday, Friday from 4pm to 5pm EST.
+- Work on framework on live stream at https://twitch.tv/crosscompute on Monday, Wednesday, Friday from 4pm to 5pm EST.

 # Log